MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/NewZealand/how-to-print-goods-and-service-tax-settlement-reports.md

 ---
 # Print Goods and Service Tax Settlement Reports
 You must submit a periodic report of goods and services tax (GST) settlement.
 You can create this settlement from the **BAS Calc.
-Schedule List** window.
+Schedule List** page.

 ### To print a goods and service tax settlement
 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Calculate GST Statement**, and then choose the related link.